yixxas/audits/README.md

 ## Sherlock/Code4rena Audit Contests

-These are some of my best performance in public bounty contests with hundreds of participants each contest.
+These are some of my best performance in public bounty contests.

 | Contest                                                                                          | Date          | Platform  | Rank | Report                                                 |
 | ------------------------------------------------------------------------------------------------ | ------------- | --------- | ---- | ------------------------------------------------------ |